-The Multi Asset Credit mandates with Partners Group, the Infrastructure mandate with Kohlberg, Kravis, Roberts, the Private Equity mandate with Pantheon Ventures Investments, and Infracapital Fund with M&G have been funded as investment opportunities are identified by the investment managers.
-These investments are funded from surplus cash and from the

-Pyrford International mandate.
+The Multi Asset Credit mandates with Partners Group, the Infrastructure mandate with Kohlberg, Kravis, Roberts, the Private Equity mandate with Pantheon Ventures Investments, and the Debt Solutions Fund and Infracapital Fund with M&G have been funded as investment opportunities are identified by the investment managers.
+These investments are funded from surplus cash and from the Pyrford International mandate.